tylerfontaine/KM-Vagrant/readme.md

-This is a complete environment with ruby on rails, unicorn, nginx.
+This is a complete environment with ruby on rails, unicorn, nginx, and supervisord.